Daniel-Prashad/NBAPositionPrediction/README.md

    * python main.py

 # Additional Note
-You can alter the training algorithm by modifying the lists of players in config.py, then delete data.pickle and rerun the program to update the model.
+You can alter the training algorithm by modifying the lists of players in config.py, then delete data.pickle and re-run the program to update the model.